Codex workflow repository guide

 exec-assist-pack

-For short, high-signal briefs intended for leaders and decision-makers.
+For short, high-signal briefs intended to support leaders and decision-makers.

 research-pack

-For comparison work, decision memos, evidence summaries, and trade-off-based recommendations.
+For comparison work, decision memos, evidence summaries, and trade-off-based recommendations for review.

 cs-pack